Epirus (ancient state): Culture

-Ancient writers such as Herodotus, Dionysius of Halicarnassus, Pausanias, and Eutropius, describe the Epirotes as Greeks.
-On the other hand, the 5th century BC Athenian historian Thucydides describes them as "barbarians" in his History of the Peloponnesian War, as does Strabo in his Geography.
+Homer mentions the oracle of Dodona, which was located in the territory of Classical Epirus, with Panhellenic acclaim.
+The Athenian historian Thucydides described the inhabitants as "barbarians" in his History of the Peloponnesian War; and Strabo in his Geography, seems to imply that Epirus was not originally a proper part of the Greek world.
+Other historians, such as Dionysius of Halicarnassus, Pausanias, and Eutropius considered the Epirotes proper Greeks, while Aristotle considered Epirus as the cradle of the Greeks.
 Simon Hornblower interprets the vague, and sometimes even antithetical, comments of Thucydides on the Epirotes as implying that they were neither completely "barbarian" nor completely Greek, but akin to the latter.
-Notably, Thucydides had similar views of the neighboring Aetolians and Acarnians, even though the evidence leaves no doubt that they were Greek.
+Notably, Thucydides had similar views about the neighboring Aetolians and Acarnanians, even though the evidence leaves no doubt that they were Greek.
 The term "barbarian" may have denoted not only clearly non-Greek populations, but also Greek populations on the fringe of the Greek world with peculiar dialects.
+The ancient historians and geographers did not follow the scientific methods of modern linguists, who record in detail the speech of the groups they study; their information was based, more rarely on personal experiences, and mostly on the impressions of each of their informants, who as a rule, had neither philological training nor particularly linguistic interests.
 A far more reliable source on the views of the Greeks is the list of sacred envoys (θεαρόδοκοι) in Epidaurus, which includes the Epirotes.
 The list which was compiled in 360 BC includes the sacred envoys (members of the ruling family of each tribe or subtribe) of the Molossians, Kassopeans, Chaonians and Thesprotians.
+Only communities that considered themselves Greek and were considered so by others were allowed to participate at these great Panhellenic festivals.

-In terms of religion they worshiped the same gods like the rest of the Greeks.
+In terms of religion they worshiped the same gods as the rest of the Greeks.
 No traces of non-Greek deities were found until the Hellenistic age (with the introduction of oriental deities in the Greek world).
 Their supreme deity was Zeus and the Oracle of Dodona found in the land of the Molossians attracted pilgrims from all over the Greek world.
-As with the rest of the Epirotes they were included in the thearodokoi catalogues where only Greeks were allowed in order to participated in Panhellenic Games and festivals.
+As with the rest of the Epirotes they were included in the thearodokoi catalogues where only Greeks were allowed in order to participate in Panhellenic Games and festivals.
 Aristotle considered the region around Dodona to have been part of Hellas and the region where the Hellenes originated.
 Plutarch mentions an interesting cultural element of the Epirotes regarding the Greek hero Achilles.
 In his biography of King Pyrrhus, he states that Achilles "had a divine status in Epirus and in the local dialect he was called Aspetos" (meaning "unspeakable" or "unspeakably great" in Homeric Greek).